 These were troubling enough a decade ago, and it does not bode well that they’re back.
 But in terms of importance, they pale in comparison to the Fed’s truly novel policies.

 In an unacceptable breach of established central banking practices, the Fed is now making loans directly to US corporations.
 The vehicle it uses to do this is called the Primary Market Corporate Credit Facility, and through it the Fed is purchasing newly issued corporate debt.
-Another facility, called the Secondary Market Corporate Facility, the Fed uses to purchase existing corporate debt, as well as exchange-traded funds that invest in corporate debt.
-The Fed currently plans to channel up to $750 billion through these facilities.
+The Fed also uses the Secondary Market Corporate Facility to purchase existing corporate debt as well as exchange-traded funds that invest in corporate debt.ly plans to channel up to $750 billion through these facilities.